 Tulsi plants may be more difficult to find locally, but it can be grown from seed indoors.
 Like the other medicinal plants mentioned, it works well in a pot in a sunny, warm location.
 The leaves can be harvested, and like mint, used loose-leaf for teas after meals or in the midst of colds and flu season.
 If you are feeling frazzled or agitated, or suffering from the ill effects of stress, drink it for it’s calming benefits.

 One of the most useful plants to have around for topical or skin issues is aloe.
-It’s a member of the succulent family, and has thick, robust leaves that are filled with a gel that has been shown to have anti-inflammatory, anti-bacterial, and anti-viral qualities (though it’s recommended for external use only).
+It’s a member of the succulent family, and has thick, robust leaves that are filled with a gel that has been shown to have anti-inflammatory, anti-bacterial, and anti-viral qualities.

 Harvesting the gel takes a bit of know-how, but once you’ve figured it out, it’s the perfect ointment to use for any skin lesions, burns, or cuts that you’re looking to heal.
 In the summer, it’s the go-to after-sun soother.